LoopKit/loopdocs/README.md

 The easy way:

 * To suggest changes, please review [Issues](https://github.com/LoopKit/loopdocs/issues).
 Add your comment if an Issue is already open, otherwise, add a new Issue.
-* If it is a simple typo or wording change, follow the instructions in this video to submit a pull request the easy way.
+* If it is a simple typo or wording change, follow the instructions in this video to submit a *pull request* the easy way.
   * [How to submit a LoopDocs Pull Request?](https://youtu.be/6qSppvgGxpg)

 If it is a more substantive change and you want to make a fork and provide pull requests, please keep reading.

 ### Previewing Changes

-To preview your work as you edit you must set up two python packages that are used to create this site using [MkDocs](http://www.mkdocs.org/).
+To preview your work as you edit you must set up two Python packages that are used to create this site using [MkDocs](http://www.mkdocs.org/).
 They are `mkdocs`, and `mkdocs-bootswatch`.

-Review [Properly Installing Python](http://docs.python-guide.org/en/latest/starting/installation/) for help getting Python installed.
-MkDocs works with Python 2.7, 3.3-3.6, and pypy.
+Review [Properly Installing Python](http://docs.python-guide.org/en/latest/starting/installation/) for help getting Python installed. **MkDocs** works with **Python** `2.7`, `3.3-3.6`, and `pypy`.

-* Install python modules
+* Install Python modules
   ```bash
   cd <loopdocs project location>
   pip install -r requirements.txt